andrewboring/andrewboring.github.io/src/content/videos.md

 A selection of video featuring yours truly.

-## SwiftStack Cassandra Integration Demo (no audio)
+## SwiftStack Cassandra Integration Demo
-*This was a technical demo I created for the SwiftStack Systems Engineering team for using SwiftStack as a Cassandra keyspace backups.
+This was a technical demo I created for the SwiftStack Systems Engineering team for using SwiftStack as a Cassandra keyspace backups.
 <video id="" class="video-js vjs-default-skin" controls
 preload="auto" width="683" height="384" poster=""
 data-setup="{}">